HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 ![Screenshot of query using building and mall key value pairs and results on the map](media/8.png)

-Here is the attribute table for the results of this query, showing that it returned 32 records of malls.
+Here is the attribute table for the results of this query, showing that it has returned thirty-two instances of malls in Jakarta.

 ![Screenshot of attribute table of query using building and mall key value pairs](media/8.png)